Intercity coaches by Megabus, Idbus, Student Agency and National Express / Eurolines are often the cheapest way to travel from London to Brussels.

 Eurostar train prices vary widely with special deals often available, especially for return trips.
 One-way full-fare is around €200 (€320 in First Class) while a day advance reservation can be had for around €90.

-Eurostar train tickets can be bought at most places selling travel including Voyages SNCF (French Railways) or RailEurope (USA).
+Eurostar train tickets can be bought at most places selling travel including Voyages SNCF (UK) or RailEurope (USA & Rest of the World).
 Many special deals are available, especially for return journeys, but rarely approach the bus ticket prices.

 Cheap Travel by Intercity Bus from London to Brussels